Georgia House voted to reject Senate Bill 233, The Georgia Promise Scholarship Act

 Are Promise Scholarships the same thing as 529 plans?

-No. With a 529 plan, the parents are responsible for contributing money to the account in order to save for their child’s education expenses.
-Promise Scholarships would be state-funded and would not require parents to contribute any of their own money.
-Parents can choose to use a Promise Scholarship Account for education savings, such as saving for college tuition, but the account doesn’t have the same tax benefits that 529 plans do.
+No. With a 529 plan, parents are responsible for contributing money to an account to save for their child’s education expenses.
+Promise Scholarships are state-funded and don’t require parents to contribute any of their own money.
+Parents can choose to use a Promise Scholarship account for education savings because up to 50% of unused funds can be carried forward to the next school year, but the account doesn’t have the same tax benefits that 529 plans do.

 Do other states have programs like Georgia’s Promise Scholarship?

-Yes, 17 states have adopted some form of an education savings account program, including all of Georgia’s immediate neighbors.
+Yes, 18 states have adopted some form of an education savings account program, including all of Georgia’s immediate neighbors.

-All of Georgia’s neighboring states are moving their ESA programs to a universal eligibility set-up, where every kid has access regardless of income, race, zip code, or other circumstance.
-Georgia will need to be open to this model if we want to keep up and give our kids the best possible opportunities at school and in life.
+Several other states are moving their education savings account programs to a universal eligibility set-up, where every kid has access regardless of income, race, zip code, or other circumstance.

-Will Promise Scholarships take money away from Georgia’s public schools?
+Do Promise Scholarships take money away from Georgia’s public schools?

-No, the Promise Scholarship is funded separately from the money allocated to public schools.
+No. The Promise Scholarship is funded separately from the money allocated to public schools.

 Will Promise Scholarships help low-income families?

-Georgia’s Promise Scholarship is set up to give lower-income families priority if applications exceed the number of slots available.
+Georgia’s Promise Scholarship is also set up to give lower-income families priority if applications exceed the number of slots available.

-Will the Promise Scholarship Act (SB 233) hurt homeschooling families?
+Does the Promise Scholarship hurt homeschooling families?

 No. There are no provisions in the proposed law that would prevent homeschooling families from continuing down that education path.